sanjanapruthi/java-hs/README.md

 This is a game that requires the user to navigate a maze.
 The maze is stored and can be edited in the text file "maze1.txt".
 When run, the program displays two mazes: a 2D one on the left that allows users to have an aerial view of the maze, and a 3D one on the right that allows users to play as if they are physically going through the maze.
 To play, run the file "MazeProgram.java".

 ### Sound Matrix
+This program allows you to create and play music!
+Select the buttons corresponding to the notes you desire in order to create music and use the scroll bar on the bottom to adjust the speed.
+When you're ready, press play to listen to your masterpiece!
+Or, if desired, you can choose from one of the pre-existing melodies to play.

 ### Hungry Bunnies